 Mulch is essential for shrubs, trees, and perennial beds throughout the year, even when the plants are dormant.
-But what do you do with old mulch that has accumulated on the tops of annual flower beds or vegetable gardens over the winter?
-The plants died as a result of neglect or frost, and the food crop was taken.
+But what do you do with old mulch accumulated on the tops of annual flower beds or vegetable gardens over the winter?
+The plants died due to neglect or frost, and the food crop was taken.
 Is it still possible to use the old mulch?
 Is it necessary to remove it?

 Should I remove my old mulch?